-These stretches are safe to perform prior to surgery in a pain-free range foot and draw up your leg until a stretch is felt along the backside of your leg.
+These stretches are safe to perform prior to surgery in a pain-free range

+While lying down on your back, hook a towel or strap under your foot and draw up your leg until a stretch is felt along the backside of your leg.
 Ensure opposite knee is bent and that your knee on the leg being stretched is in a straightened position.